Gerboise Bleue (nuclear test): Explosion

 On April 11, 1958, French Prime Minister Félix Gaillard ordered a nuclear test in the first quarter of 1960.
 President Charles de Gaulle reaffirmed the decision after the French Fourth Republic collapsed in the May 1958 crisis.

+Initial plans were proposed to detonate a nuclear bomb on French territory in the Argentella mine on the island of Corsica.
+These plans were abandoned after widespread protests on the island.

-On 13 February 1960 at 7:04:00 UTC, the plutonium filled bomb was detonated atop a steel tower with an altitude of 100 metres.
-The command post was located 16 kilometres away from the blast.
+On 13 February 1960 at 7:04:00 UTC, the plutonium bomb was detonated on a steel tower 100 m tall.
+The command post was 16 kilometres away from the blast.
 In order to study the immediate effects, military equipment was placed at varying distances from the epicenter, while jets flew overhead to take samples of radioactive particles.
 No journalists were allowed on site; instead, an eyewitness account was given to the French press, saying "the desert was lit up by a vast flash, followed 45 seconds later by an appreciable shock-wave"; an "enormous ball of bluish fire with an orange-red centre" gave way to the typical mushroom cloud.

 With Gerboise Bleue, France became the fourth nuclear power, after the United States, the Soviet Union, and the United Kingdom.
 Prior to this test, there had been no nuclear detonations for 15 months.
 Gerboise Bleue was by far the largest first test bomb up to that date, larger than the American "Trinity" (20 kt), the Soviet "RDS-1" (22 kt), or the British "Hurricane" (25 kt).
 The yield was 70 kilotons, bigger than these three bombs put together; In comparison, Fat Man, the Nagasaki bomb, was 22 kilotons, one-third as powerful.

 As the atomic yield of a new bomb design cannot be precisely predicted, the French army planned an explosion between 60 and 70 kt.
 Gerboise Bleue was a total success, yielding the full designed power.
 However, because of the bomb's irregularly high yield, some experts believe that the bomb may have been "overfilled with plutonium to assure success".

 Only two other A-bombs tested in the Sahara facilities were more powerful: Rubis (<100 kt, 20 October 1963), and Saphir (<150 kt, 25 February 1965).
 Both were detonated underground at the In Ekker facilities.

 According to Lieutenant Colonel Warner D. Farr in a report to the USAF Counterproliferation Center "Progress in nuclear science and technology in France and Israel remained closely linked throughout the early fifties."
 Furthermore, according to Farr, "There were several Israeli observers at the French nuclear tests and the Israelis had 'unrestricted access to French nuclear test explosion data.'"